 A study of key works of fiction from the United Kingdom.
 Selected works will highlight the relationship between social environments and individual conscience.
-Students will explore the ways in which literature, self, and culture interconnect through analyzing representative works of the U.K. Co-requisite: EN 123.
+Students will explore the ways in which literature, self, and culture interconnect through analyzing representative works of the U.K.

-EN 444V The Search for Identity: Multicultural American Fiction (3)
+EN 444 The Search for Identity: Multicultural American Fiction (3)

 The struggles and self-reflection involved in forging individual, community, and national identity are studied through a variety of texts.
 Looking at these issues from a multi-cultural perspective, the course combines background readings from the social sciences, popular culture, and the arts.
 Assigned writers work across genres and represent different eras; their works reflect the experiences of various immigrant groups, gender identities, and races.
 Works vary by semester.
-Co-requisite: EN 123.